Jaffa riots (April 1936): Riots

 Manuela Williams describes this as the "peak" event in a series of violent attacks leading up to the declaration of a general strike by the Arab Higher Committee.

-According to Aryeh Avneri, citing the History of the Haganah, the rioting broke out first among the Haurani dockworkers in Jaffa Port.
+According to Aryeh Avneri, citing the History of the Haganah, the rioting broke out first among the migrant Haurani dockworkers in Jaffa Port.
 A mob of Arab men rampaged through the mixed Muslim, Christian and Jewish streets of Jaffa, killing and beating Jews and wrecking Jewish homes and businesses.

 11 people were reported dead in the first day's rioting.
 These included 2 Arabs "shot by British police in self-defense," and 9 Jews, with dozens of others wounded, "most of the Jewish injured bore knife wounds.
-The rioting went on for a total of 3 days, it was finally suppressed by the British military.
+The rioting went on for a total of 3 days, it was finally suppressed by British security forces.

 Impact

 Refugees

 The continuing threat of violence combined with the destruction of Jewish property and arson attacks that destroyed Jewish homes forced 12,000 Jews to flee Jaffa as refugees.
 9,500 were housed by the Tel Aviv municipality, imposing a heavy financial burden on the city.
 Seventy-five temporary shelters were created in schools, synagogues, government and industrial buildings.
 During May and June the Haganah was able to stabilize the security situation to the point where about 4,000 of the refugees were able to return to their homes.
 Others found housing privately, so that by July only 4,800 remained in public refugee camps; 3,200 of these were utterly destitute.
 By November, Jewish charities had placed even the destitute refugees in housing, and the refugee camps were closed.